mad-lab-fau/mad-gui/docs/plugin_exporter.rst

             UserInformation.inform(f"The results were saved to {directory}.")

+.. admonition:: Adapting the working example
+   :class: tip

-After creating your exporter, make sure to also pass it to the `start_gui` function.
+   After creating your exporter, make sure to also pass it to the `start_gui` function as plugin, as we describe it in the Readme, section `Developing plugins <https://mad-gui.readthedocs.io/en/latest/README.html#developing-plugins>`_.